signalapp/Signal-iOS/BUILDING.md

 In the TARGETS area of the General tab, change the Team dropdown to your own.
 You will need to do that for all the listed targets, for ex.
-Session, SessionShareExtension, and SessionPushNotificationExtension.
+Session, SessionShareExtension, and SessionNotificationServiceExtension.
 You will need an Apple Developer account for this.

 On the Capabilities tab, turn off Push Notifications and Data Protection,